-What are the main aims of the Network?
+What were the main aims of the Network?

 1) Bring the whole UK community engaged in the research of protein-protein interactions together

-This will enable scientists to share their current scientific knowledge with each other in order to have a wider picture of what is now possible and understood as well as what still needs to be learned and discovered in the research field.
+This enabled scientists to share their current scientific knowledge with each other in order to have a wider picture of what was possible and understood as well as what still needed to be learned and discovered in the research field.

 2) Formulate a UK-wide plan to solve the outstanding problems in this research area